VOLTTRON/volttron/docs/source/devguides/walkthroughs/VOLTTRON-Central-Demo.rst

 When asked if this instance is a VOLTTRON Central enter `y`.
 Read through the options and use the enter key to accept default options.
 There are no default credentials for VOLTTRON Central.
 You can have it install the agents at this time.
 Below is an example configuration.
+In this case, username is user and localhost is volttron-pc.

  .. code-block:: console

-         (volttron)<username>@<localhost>:~/volttron$ vcfg
+        (volttron)user@volttron-pc:~/volttron$ vcfg

-         Your VOLTTRON_HOME currently set to: /home/<username>/.volttron1
+        Your VOLTTRON_HOME currently set to: /home/user/.volttron1

         Is this the volttron you are attempting to setup?
 [Y]:
         What type of message bus (rmq/zmq)? [zmq]:
         What is the vip address? [tcp://127.0.0.1]:
         What is the port for the vip address?
 [22916]:
         Is this instance web enabled?
 [N]: y
         What is the protocol for this instance? [https]:
-         Web address set to: https://<localhost>
+        Web address set to: https://volttron-pc
         What is the port for this instance?
 [8443]:
         Would you like to generate a new web certificate?
 [Y]:
         WARNING!
 CA certificate does not exist.
         Create new root CA?
 [Y]:

         Please enter the following details for web server certificate:
                 Country: [US]:
                 State: WA
                 Location: Richland
                 Organization: PNNL
                 Organization Unit: VOLTTRON
         Created CA cert
         Creating new web server certificate.
         Is this an instance of volttron central?
-[N]: y Configuring /home/<username>/volttron/services/core/VolttronCentral.
+[N]: y Configuring /home/user/volttron/services/core/VolttronCentral.
-         Enter volttron central admin user name: <vc-username>
+        Enter volttron central admin user name: <your volttron central admin username here>
-         Enter volttron central admin password: <password>
+        Enter volttron central admin password: <your volttron central admin password here>
-         Retype password: <password>
+        Retype password: <retype your volttron central admin password here>
         Installing volttron central.
         Should the agent autostart?
 [N]: y
         Will this instance be controlled by volttron central?
-[Y]: y Configuring /home/<username>/volttron/services/core/VolttronCentralPlatform.
+[Y]: y Configuring /home/user/volttron/services/core/VolttronCentralPlatform.
         What is the name of this instance? [volttron1]:
-         What is the hostname for volttron central? [https://<localhost>]:
-         What is the port for volttron central?
-[8443]:
+        Volttron central address set to https://volttron-pc:8443
         Should the agent autostart?
 [N]: y
         Would you like to install a platform historian?
-[N]: y Configuring /home/<username>/volttron/services/core/SQLHistorian.
+[N]: y Configuring /home/user/volttron/services/core/SQLHistorian.
         Should the agent autostart?
 [N]: y
         Would you like to install a master driver?
-[N]: y Configuring /home/<username>/volttron/services/core/MasterDriverAgent.
+[N]: y Configuring /home/user/volttron/services/core/MasterDriverAgent.
         Would you like to install a fake device on the master driver?
 [N]: y Should the agent autostart?
 [N]: y
         Would you like to install a listener agent?
 [N]: y Configuring examples/ListenerAgent.
         Should the agent autostart?
 [N]: y
         Finished configuration!

         You can now start the volttron instance.

-         If you need to change the instance configuration you can edit the config file is at /home/<username>/.volttron1/config
+        If you need to change the instance configuration you can edit the config file is at /home/user/.volttron1/config

-         (volttron)<username>@<localhost>:~/volttron$
+        (volttron)user@volttron-pc:~/volttron$

 VOLTTRON Central needs to accept the connecting instances' public keys.
 For this example we'll allow any CURVE credentials to be accepted.